This post may contain affiliate links. Please see my disclosure policy for details.

 How to get around Vilnius

 Vilnius Old Town is really easy to get around on foot.
-Once you head to the Cathedral Square centre point, most of the attractions mentioned above are in walking distance and are no further than a few kilometres away (apart from Trakai Castle).
-The city is well sign posted but Google Maps or Maps.Me are great options to help with directions.
+Once you head to the Cathedral Square centre point, most of the attractions mentioned above are within walking distance and are no further than a few kilometres away (apart from Trakai Castle).

 If you’d rather make your way around with public transport there are many trams and buses that run in Vilnius.
 So, If you’re here for a few days why not invest in a Vilnius city card that not only gets you FREE transport but also access to some of the city museums?!